 If you need guidelines, or plan on injecting B-12 into your belly area, here’s how to do it.

 Well, injecting into the belly area is a simple and basically painless procedure, so it isn’t much to worry about in that regard.
 Just follow the correct steps and you’ll do just fine.
 The Abdomen is an easy place for most people to access when self-injecting vitamin B-12, which is why it is a very common area for B-12 injections.
 The name for the method of injecting into the belly (abdomen) area is subcutaneous injection.
 It is named that because the B12 is delivered into the fat below your skin and above your muscle.
-See e
+See example image.

 Read more »